-Successful applicants benefit from a variety of support including a five day development programme that will take place in April 2021, tailored personal mentoring, a business grant of up to £500 and workspace and networking at one the partner institutions.
+Successful applicants benefit from a variety of support including a five-day bootcamp development programme, tailored personal mentoring, a business grant of up to £500 and workspace and networking at one the partner institutions.

-There is a two stage process with a written application, followed by a panel interview where you will be encouraged present your ideas.
-Successful applicants will start the programme in April 2021.
-For full details of the programme and application process go to the bseen website.
+There is a two-stage process with a written application, followed by a panel interview where you will present your ideas.
+For full details of the programme and application process go to the BSEEN website.

 bseen Success Stories

 Birmingham Skills for Enterprise and Employability Network (bseen) has recently named Bobby Bradstock, an Alumna of Newman University, as its Entrepreneur of the month.